wp-plugins/simple-file-downloader/readme.txt

 = Features =

-* Downloader button is available in your admin content editor.
-Button is available for post, page & post type
+* Downloader button is available in your admin content editor for post, page or post type.
+Shortcode will be generated automatically.
-* Insert download links via shortcode [media-downloader] to any posts, pages or custom post types
+* Insert download links manually via shortcode [media-downloader] to any posts, pages or custom post types.
+Check for more parameters below (Embedding).
-* Allow users to directly download in all file formats for free
+* Allow users to directly download in all file formats for free.
 * No file size limit for downloads.
 For more information please check the [Simple File Downloader](http://phplugins.softanalyzer.com/simple-file-downloader/) documentation page